Volscente/NexusLLM/docs/embeddings.md

 # Applications
 ## Semi-Categorical Text
-Suppose you have a column with very limited
+- Suppose you have a column "Location" with entries that are not coherent (e.g., "US", "USA", United States", etc.
+- It is possible to use directly the Text Embeddings possibility

 ## Text Embeddings
 ### SentenceTransformer